About Andrew

 Diverse Experience

 From alternative transportation advocacy to development in Tibet to corn lobbyist to full time parent, I’ve managed teams in organizations large and small, navigating large companies and single households.
-I’ve been an active volunteer in my kids’ schools, our church, and for various other causes and put a lot of effort into parenting.
+I’ve been an active volunteer in my kids’ schools, our church, and for various other causes.

 Improvisational Acumen